Punahou Hale and Oahuan Tower Ltd

 No analysis available

 I looked for owner-occupancy indicators like a percentage, "majority owner occupied," or "highly owner occupied," and found none.
-The remarks describe the unit, amenities, and location, but provide no ownership-occupancy information, so the percentage is unknown.
+The remarks focus on unit features, parking, and location, so there is no basis to estimate the owner-occupied percentage.

 I searched the remarks for explicit elevator references such as "elevators," "multiple elevators," or a count like "4 elevators," and found none.
-The listings mention secured entry, community laundry, and a rooftop deck, but nothing about elevators, so the number remains unknown.
+The listings mention secured entry, community laundry, storage, and a rooftop deck, but nothing about elevator service, so the number of elevators remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.